intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/SGX/DEVCATALOG.md

     mr_signer        : 6f0627955......
     ````

-    Note: you can also customize the image according to your own needs (e.g. third-parity python libraries or jars).
+    Note: you can also customize the image according to your own needs (e.g. third-parity Python libraries or jars).

     Then, start a client container: